laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 *If you want to install Laravel as PHP project, see [How to Install Laravel in a Docker Container](#Install-Laravel).*

 <br>
 5 - Open your browser and visit your localhost address `http://localhost/`.
 If you followed the multiple projects setup, you can visit `http://project-1.dev/` and `http://project-2.dev/`.
-But first don't